 Time in Business

 Small loans, which are on average about $13,000, according to the U.S. Small Business Administration.

 With that being said, microloans aren’t always so small.

 They’ve been known to range anywhere from about $500 to $50,000—

 So below the amount of what a large bank might extend you, but above what you might get from asking your friends to pitch in.

 Learn more about Why Big Banks Don’t Lend to Small Businesses

-Typically, microloans are extended on a short-term basis with a competitive low interest rate.
+Often, microloans are extended by lenders on a short-term basis.

-Unlike bank loans, which are made as a for-profit venture by financial institutions, microloans are often underwritten by non-profit organizations.
+Unlike bank loans, which are made as a for-profit venture by financial institutions, microloans are sometimes underwritten by non-profit organizations.